• Skip to primary navigation

 • Smoked paprika

 Make it "meaty": Omit one can of black beans and add your favorite vegan ground beef crumbles instead.
-(I suggest cooking these separately on a pan or skillet according to package instructions.
-Then stir it into the soup.)
+Cook these separately according to package instructions.
+Then stir into the soup towards the end of cook time.

 Serving